Difference Between Civil and Criminal Cases in Pakistan (2025 Guide)

 What if another heir raises objections?

-The court hears objections, may seek evidence, and decides shares per law.
+An objection generally moves the matter to the civil court, which hears the evidence and decides shares according to law.
 Forged or false claims can be challenged and rejected.